 Alternative flavours and add-ins for this Kulfi Recipe

-You don’t need to limit yourself to cashews like I did.
+You don’t need to limit yourself to cashews as I did.
 Other popular flavours you can add include pistachio, mango, cardamon, or rose.

 To find out more about Kulfi take a look at this link on Wikipedia: https://en.wikipedia.org/wiki/Kulfi